Textured Hair Care

-African Caribbean hair can lack the ability to absorb moisture and appreciates the regular application of conditioners/masks etc.
+African Caribbean or Textured hair does absorb moisture but doesn’t always retain it.
+The hair appreciates regular applications of conditioners/masks etc.

 Due to the necessary abundant use of hair products to black hair, a good shampooing technique is essential.
 One should endeavour to cleanse the scalp and hair of all debris and product build up whilst attempting not to strip the hair of natural oils and moisture.
 It is also most important to use the correct products, in the right way and at the right times.